Skip to main content

 202.633.6508, Forondac@si.edu

-Claudia Foronda joined CFCH as the Sales, Customer Service, and Inventory Manager at Smithsonian Folkways Recordings in 2012.
-After eight years with Folkways, she transferred to the Cultural Vitality Program, where she is in charge of program management and support.
+Claudia Foronda joined the Center as the sales, customer service, and inventory manager at Smithsonian Folkways in 2012.
+After eight years with the record label, she transferred to the Cultural Vitality Program, where she is in charge of program management and support.
 She previously worked in the graphics and customer service departments for the e-commerce site Birthday in a Box.
 She graduated from Pennsylvania State University with an integrative arts degree.

 202.633.6457, GriffinW@si.edu